You'll see a warning if the content that you're trying to see is dangerous or deceptive. These sites are often called 'phishing' or 'malware' sites.

 - Deceptive site ahead: The site that you want to visit might be a phishing site.

 - Suspicious site: The site that you want to visit seems suspicious and may not be safe.

-- The site ahead contains harmful programs: The site that you want to visit might try to trick you into installing programs that cause problems when you’re browsing online.
+- The site ahead contains harmful programs: The site that you start to visit might try to trick you into installing programs that cause problems when you’re browsing online.